Skip to content

 ) }}

 When using separate parameters, they are automatically prefixed with the appropriate namespace (data-, aria-, hx-) or treated as event handlers (on).
+Attributes specified via separate parameters have higher precedence than ones from attrs dictionary.

 Attribute Precedence